Inkh/Data-Structures-and-Algorithms/Challenges/BinarySearch/README.md

 # Binary Search

-Binary search, also called logarithmic search, is a search algorithm that finds and returns the index of a targetted value in a given array.
+Binary search, also called logarithmic search, is a search algorithm that finds and returns the index of a targeted value in a given array.

 ## Challenge